Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 ## The Extension: Handling High-Dimensional Shifts

-Doing this for one variable (Age) is easy-you can just use histograms/bins.
-But what if the data shifts across 50 different variables simultaneously?
-We cannot build a 50-dimensional histogram.
+Doing this for one variable (Age) is easy.
+You can just use histograms/bins.
+But what if the data shifts across dozens of different variables simultaneously?
+We cannot build a dozen dimensional histogram.

 The solution is a clever trick using a binary classifier.